-Another Maverik goalie glove has entered the chat, this time the M4.
-This goalie glove is a scaled-down version of the Max but still sports much of the same protection and ventilation of its more expensive relative.
+Another Maverik goalie glove has entered the chat, this time the M5.
+This goalie glove is the updated version of the very popular M4 glove line.

-The main deviation in the M4 is its customizable fit at the wrist.
+One of the great aspects of the M5 Goalie glove is its customizable fit at the wrist.
 Maverik gives you the choice between more protection or mobility in its adjustable cuff, perfect for those goalies who prioritize one over the other.

-The M4 is a great glove to consider for anyone turned off by the price of the Max but who wants some of the same protection and fit customization options that Maverik offers.
+The M5 is a great glove to consider for anyone turned off by the price of the Max but who wants some of the same protection and fit customization options that Maverik offers.

 Warrior pops up like Old Faithful in the goalie conversation with the Nemesis Pro gloves.